Ch0pin/AVIator/README.md

 3. A text containing the shellcode
 The shellcode should be provided as a byte array in the C# format.
 The default values provide an indication of how the code should be formed.
 For the msfvenom users this can be easily done with the -f csharp switch.

+After filling the provided inputs and select the output path an executable is generated according to the chosen options.

+#### Credits
+To Damon Mohammadbagher for the encryption procedure

+#### Disclaimer

+I developed this app in order to overcome the demanding challenges of the pentest procedure and this is the only way that the app should be used.
+Make sure that you have the required permission to use it against a system and never use it for illegal purposes.
+I would suggest to avoid testing the executables on solutions like virus total e.t.c.
+If you want to use the application for pentesting purposes I am sure you have already identified the AV used by your target, so go download a demo and make your testing offline.